 The Neurodiversity Documentary project is an idea that emerged out of the discussions at the Autistic Collaboration Auckland meeting in December 2019.
-The project aims to engage with autistic and otherwise neurodivergent people over the course of 2020 to jointly produce the content for a full-length documentary movie (60 to 120 minutes) about neurodiversity, and to publish at least the first parts of the documentary in 2020.
+The project aims to engage with autistic and otherwise neurodivergent people over the course of 2020 to jointly produce the content for a multi-part in-depth documentary series as well as a full-length documentary movie (60 to 120 minutes) about neurodiversity, and to publish at least the first parts of the series in 2020.

 There is an urgent need to educate the general public about the lives of neurodivergent people from a perspective that is not in any way influenced by the autism medical industrial complex.